Singapore, Singapore--A Photo Essay

 The Merlion is the official mascot of Singapore.
 It’s a mythical creature with the head of a lion and the body of a fish.

-The second highlight of the evening was a visit to Long Bar at the famous Raffles Hotel.
+The second highlight of the evening was a visit to the Long Bar at the famous Raffles Hotel.
 We indulged in Singapore Slings, the iconic drink created by Raffles’ bartender, Ngiam Tong Boon, in 1915.
 Since women were discouraged from drinking in public, he concocted an alcoholic version of the hotel’s popular fruit drink for the ladies who preferred a little kick to their punch.
 No one was the wiser, or so the story goes.

 Not content with just drinking the “ladies’ drink,” Sherpa and William also ordered Singapore’s legendary beer, Tiger Beer.